getsentry/sentry-php/README.rst

 ``curl_method``
 ~~~~~~~~~~~~~~~

-Defaults to 'async'.
+Defaults to 'sync'.

 Available methods:

+- sync: send requests immediately when they're made
 - async (default): uses a curl_multi handler for best-effort asynchronous submissions
-- sync: send requests immediately when they're made
 - exec: asynchronously send events by forking a curl process for each item

 ``curl_path``